An Introductory Tutorial on Cohort State-Transition Models in R Using a Cost-Effectiveness Analysis Example: Cost and effectiveness outcomes

-A state reward refers to a value assigned to individuals for being in a given state.
-In a cost-utility context, these could be either utilities or costs associated with remaining in a certain health state for one cycle.
-The total expected reward of an outcome of interest for the entire cohort at each cycle can be represented by a column vector \(\mathbf{y}\) of size \((n_t+1)\).
-To calculate \(\mathbf{y}\), we compute the matrix product of the cohort trace matrix times a \emph{vector} of state rewards \(\mathbf{r}\) of the same dimension as the number of states (\(n_s\)), such that
+A state reward refers to a value assigned to individuals for being in a given health state.
+These could be either utilities or costs associated with remaining in a specific health state for one cycle in a CEA context.
+The column vector \(\mathbf{y}\) of size \(n_T+1\) can represent the total expected reward of an outcome of interest for the entire cohort at each cycle.
+To calculate \(\mathbf{y}\), we compute the matrix product of the cohort trace matrix times a \emph{vector} of state rewards \(\mathbf{r}\) of the same dimension as the number of states (\(n_S\)), such that

-Note that rewards can also be time- or age-dependent; in such cases, the vector of state rewards will be time-dependent, \(\mathbf{r}_t\).
 For the Sick-Sicker model, we create a vector of utilities and costs for each of the four strategies considered.
-The vectors of utilities and costs in R, \texttt{v\_u\_SoC} and \texttt{v\_c\_SoC}, respectively, contain the utilities and costs corresponding with being in each of the four health states under SoC, which are shown in Table \ref{tab:param-table}.
+The vectors of utilities and costs in R, \texttt{v\_u\_SoC} and \texttt{v\_c\_SoC}, respectively, represent the utilities and costs in each of the four health states under SoC, scaled by the cycle length (values are shown in Table \ref{tab:param-table}).